Miss Bailey Schneider Crowned 2025 Missouri State Fair Queen

-Participants in the Queen Pageant were judged in multiple areas including interview, speech, talent and evening gown.
+Participants in the queen pageant were judged in multiple areas including interview, speech, talent and evening gown.

 Photo of Miss Walker available for download from the Fair’s Flickr page.